 Gene Roddenberry’s mission for Star Trek was always to tell stories that included elements from a diversity of cultures, be they alien or of Earth.
-So when Leonard Nimoy had an idea for a Vulcan greeting, Roddenberry let him bring along a piece of his culture.
-Nimoy introduced the hand sign of the Kohanim Jewish blessing which would become the Vulcan salute.
+When Leonard Nimoy had an idea for a Vulcan greeting, Roddenberry let him bring along a piece of his culture.
+Nimoy introduced the hand sign of the Kohanim Jewish blessing, which would become the Vulcan salute.

 The words in the blessing itself are part of the Amidah, the daily prayers, but the sign we know as the Vulcan salute is only done when the Kohanim are called upon to stand before the congregation and recite them.